FuelLabs/sway/docs/src/forc/commands/forc_plugins.md

 # forc-plugins
 Find all forc plugins available via `PATH`.

-Prints information about each discovered plugin.
+Prints the absolute path to each discovered plugin on a new line.

 ## USAGE:
-forc plugins [OPTIONS]
+forc plugins

 ## OPTIONS: